Corporate Governance in GC Rieber Shipping ASA

-In 2016, the general meeting was held on 11 April and 91.8 percent of the total share capital was represented.
-A total of 45 shareholders were present or represented by proxy.
+In 2018, the general meeting was held on 25 April and 91.10% of the total share capital was represented.
+A total of 43 shareholders were present or represented by proxy.

-The board of directors has been elected on the basis of an overall assessment in which competence, experience and integrity are important criteria and the composition of the board of directors represents the company’s ownership situation.
-An overview of board members’ competence, background and shareholding in the company is available on the company’s website www.gcrieber-shipping.com.
+The Board of Directors currently comprises 5 members, of which 2 are women.
+The Board of Directors has been elected on the basis of an overall assessment in which competence, experience and integrity are important criteria.
+An overview of Board members’ competence, background and shareholding in the Company is available on the Company’s website www.gcrieber-shipping.com.

-The board of directors has overall responsibility for management of the group and also for supervising the day-to-day management and the group’s operations.
+The Board of Directors has overall responsibility for management of the GC Rieber Shipping and also for supervising the day-to-day management and the Company’s operations.

-This involves developing the company’s strategy and also following-up that the strategy is implemented.
-The board of directors is also responsible for control functions to ensure that the company has proper operations as well as asset and risk management.
+This involves developing the Company’s strategy and making sure that it is implemented.
+The Board of Directors is also responsible for control functions to ensure that the Company has proper operations as well as a responsible asset and risk management.

 Instructions for the CEO